mads-hb/au_calendar/readme.md

 # Setup
-Quick n' dirty au timetable parser.
+Quick n' dirty AU timetable parser.
 Saves calendar in .ics format.
 Requirements can be installed using the command
 ```python
 pip install -r requirements.txt
 ```